How much would you give to know?

 So what’s my point here?

-In this post, I’m going to outline three steps to finding your passion.
+In this post, I’m going to outline three steps to finding meaningful, fulfilling work.
 Followed in their entirety, they’ll take you exactly where you want to go.

 But it’s important to set off on the right foot.